 Entrepreneurs should consider insurance as their first line of defense–if something goes wrong with your startup or small business, insurance can play a critical role in defending your business and paying resulting damages.

-To help, here are four tips to help Kansas and Missouri businesses find a broker or agent to find the right coverage for your business.
+To help, here are four tips to help Colorado, Kansas, and Missouri businesses find a broker or agent to find the right coverage for your business.

 At the outset, it is important to note that insurance agents and insurance brokers are not the same thing.
 Traditionally, agents are only going to seek insurance policies from one specific carrier, while brokers will seek policies from multiple carriers.
 This is not always the case, but it is the general rule.
 As a result, a broker is more likely to find you the best policy for your specific needs because they will have access to a larger pool of potential policies.